psychemedia/island-storynotes/worsley/richard_easy.md

 and he was soon after introduced at court, where he met with a gracious reception, it being at the eve of a general election, and his parliamentary Interest was much desired.

-It may be supposed that he entered into all the gay amusements of the polite world, as he had a taste for = dress as well as dissipation ; but he could never be prevailed upon to play for any considerable sum, as he had received some useful lessons from an uncle, who in his juvenile days had been a considerable sufferer, by following the _ of the late Lord Chesterfield, with whom he was very intimate, and for whom he entertained so high an opinion, on account of his wit and abilities, that he thought it impossible for him to err.
+It may be supposed that he entered into all the gay amusements of the polite world, as he had a taste for = dress as well as dissipation; but he could never be prevailed upon to play for any considerable sum, as he had received some useful lessons from an uncle, who in his juvenile days had been a considerable sufferer, by following the _ of the late Lord Chesterfield, with whom he was very intimate, and for whom he entertained so high an opinion, on account of his wit and abilities, that he thought it impossible for him to err.

 From this uncle, who was an old bachelor, he also received another piece of useful advice, for though he did not fay with old Acafto i in the Orphan,